SachethanPilli/Event-Management-System/README.md

    * Register for events and view event details.
    * Cancel event registrations.
-   * Receive notifications about event updates.
+   * Can view registered events and all the ongoing event details.

 ---